In Case You Missed Out…Enjoy These Recent Suddenly Senior Columns. We know you’ll enjoy our extensive list of senior articles.

 Some men even use their ear and nose hairs to camouflage their bald spots.
 Frank wonders, what should he do?
 A Trump?
 A Giuliani?
 A Yul?
 And who knew comb-overs are patented?

-Frank’s wife, Carolyn, finds (to her horror!) her mother’s words pouring from her month as she threatens a grandson with a bath.
+Frank’s wife, Carolyn, finds (to her horror!) her mother’s words pouring from her mouth as she threatens a grandson with a bath.
 The words have no effect.
 Years ago, they had no effect on Carolyn.
 Or, before that, on her mother.
 Is this in our DNA?
-Did our Neanderthal forebears use the same empty phases?
+Did our Neanderthal forebears use the same empty phrases?